ryatoa/panther-docs/panther/sending-events/aws.md

 ## Setting up event triggers in the AWS console

-The SAM CloudFormation template includes a rule to accept all events, and send them to the lambda function.
+The SAM CloudFormation template includes a rule to accept all events, and send them to the Lambda function.

-However you can also disable that one and create your own more specific rules.
+However, you can also disable that one and create your own more specific rules.

 Rules can be accessed from two locations: